Tulsa vs. Memphis NCAA Football Odds, Plays and Insights | October 9, 2021

 Memphis Stats and Trends

-- This year, the Tigers won ATS in their only game as an underdog of 3.5 points or more.
+- The Tigers have been underdogs by 3 points or more once this season and covered the spread.

-- Memphis' games this year have eclipsed the over/under two times in four opportunities (50%).
+- Memphis' games this year have hit the over on two of four set point totals (50%).

-- The Tigers average four more points per game (37.4) than the Golden Hurricane surrender (33.4).
+- The Tigers rack up four more points per game (37.4) than the Golden Hurricane give up (33.4).

-- When Memphis puts up more than 33.4 points, it is 0-1 against the spread and 2-0 overall.
+- When Memphis scores more than 33.4 points, it is 0-1 against the spread and 2-0 overall.

-- This season the Tigers have turned the ball over seven times, one more than the Golden Hurricane's takeaways (6).
+- The Tigers have turned the ball over one more time (7 total) than the Golden Hurricane have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.